 -Le prix de ces séjours est sous l'influence directe du taux de change de l'US Dollar et de la Livre Sterling...
 NATURE & TERROIR se réserve le droit, selon ses conditions générales de vente, de revoir son prix en cas de fluctuation importante des devises ou des tarifs de transport.

 -Le prix affiché est majoré de 10 euros pour frais bancaires.

 -En cas d’inscription à moins de 70 jours de la date de départ, la totalité du montant du bon de commande est dû dès inscription.
 A plus de 70 jours, un acompte de 30% est dû, le solde étant à verser dans les 70 jours précédents le départ.

-We will be cruising along the south coast of Chukotka today and we will take the opportunity to stop at Presbrazhenya Bay.
-We Zodiac cruise spectacular bird cliffs which could provide great photographic opportunities.
-We also plan time exploring the rich tundra landscape for birds and plants.
+We aim to be cruising along the south coast of Chukotka today and plan to stop at Presbrazhenya Bay.
+This is an excellent opportunity to Zodiac cruise some spectacular bird cliffs, as long as sea conditions permit we will get in close for some great photographic opportunities.
+We also plan to spend some time exploring the rich tundra landscape for wildlife and interesting flora.

 Day 7: At Sea

 Take the opportunity to spend time up in the bridge or out on deck looking for the first Polar Bears of our voyage with our expert expedition team as we cruise along the sea ice, or download photos as we navigate towards Wrangel Island.